Skip to main content

 • We’re looking to build a Canada that shows the world diversity can be a strength, that welcoming immigrants builds our country, that reconciliation (there’s that theme of humility again) is worth our earnest efforts, difficult as they may be.

-Sir, I don’t believe there’s any playbook where building for war correlates with kindness that feeds more kindness.
+Sir, I don’t believe there’s any playbook where building for war (which you never mentioned in your election campaign) correlates with kindness that feeds more kindness (about which you spoke so eloquently in your acceptance speech).

 Canadians have done hard, seemingly impossible things.
 Let’s do it again.
 Let’s do the hard thing – the right thing – of fighting the trends of billionaires who intentionally destroy the planet to increase their profits while workers are increasingly disenfranchised, of politicians who foment division and act adversarially instead of collaboratively with those across the aisle, and of governments who profit off war while delivering meaningless platitudes about peace and equality.